lino-framework/book/docs/admin/config_dirs.rst

 The local configuration directory
 =================================

 The **local configuration directory** is a directory on your Lino server which contains template files used by Lino when printing invoices, contracts or any document.

 At least one user of the site should be the **local template manager** who is responsible for managing these files.

+.. xfile:: config

+The local configuration directory is always named :xfile:`config` and is always a subdirectory of the :attr:`cache_dir
+<lino.core.site.Site.cache_dir>`.
+Lino does not create this directory
+automatically.
+If you want to use local templates, the system administrator must create that directory and make sure that the Lino web server process has write permission to it.

 Creating a desktop link to the local configuration directory
 ============================================================